ujwalar27/StudyPilot-AI/README.md

 1. Collects the learner's goal and preferences.
 2. Generates a personalized study plan using AI.
 3. Organizes the plan into milestones and daily tasks.
-4. Allows learners to mark tasks as completed.
+4. Allows learners to mark individual tasks as completed.
 5. Calculates course progress automatically.
 6. Supports multiple study plans.
 7. Provides learning analytics and insights.
 8. Uses gamification elements such as XP and streaks to encourage consistency.

+---

- **✨ Key Features
+## ✨ Key Features

- 🤖 AI-Powered Study Planning**
+### 🤖 AI-Powered Study Planning

 Generates personalized learning plans based on: